 '''

+$ vagrant plugin install vagrant-libvirt

-vagrant up --provider libvirt
+$ vagrant up --provider libvirt

 '''

-This will download libvirt image for vagrant.
+This will install required plugins and download libvirt image for vagrant.

 In nodes definition we have hardcoded ssh keys paths, where we assume that Virtualbox is used.
 You need to copy keys to vagrant libvirt dir: